This privacy notice tells you what to expect when the Wales Audit Office collects personal information and explains how we protect your privacy.

 Current and former employees

 Employees should refer to the employee privacy notice in the staff handbook.
 Following the end of your employment with the Wales Audit Office, we will retain your information in accordance with the requirements of our retention schedule and then delete it.
+We give employees who are leaving their employment with the WAO a full leavers privacy notice.

 People who make a complaint or correspond with us